 Jonathan is an associate in the New York office.
-He practice focuses on complex intellectual property disputes, including patent and trade secret litigation and inter partes review.
+His practice focuses on complex intellectual property disputes, including patent and trade secret litigation and inter partes review.
 Jonathan has practiced patent law for over 10 years as both a patent agent and patent attorney.
 He holds a B.S. in Electrical and Computer Engineering from Cornell University and a J.D. from New York Law School, summa cum laude.

 Over the course of his career, Jonathan has gained experience in the technology fields of wireless/mobile communications, Internet protocols, semiconductor fabrication, audio/video codecs, digital signal processing, computer architecture, circuit design and analysis, optics, and liquid crystals.
 He also has experience with the programming languages C, C++, and Java.